NickBusey/Workflowier/README.md

  - Stores a list of hashtags ordered by frequency as last Node in Workflowy.
 That way you have access to a full tags list on Mobile Apps also.
 Generated on page load and every time you open the 'View Tags' menu.
 Working on auto-saving of this.
  - Add a 'Recent' menu with 'this week', 'today', and 'just now' buttons to show recently changed items.
  - Random hashtag functionality.
 Any hashtags with -rand at the end will go to another random item with the same hashtag.
 Basically recreates the functionality of flash cards.
+  Example: #spanish-rand for spanish words you want to study. #capitals-rand for capitals.
  - Color coded hashtags ala painterly.

-  Example: #spanish-rand for spanish words you want to study. #capitals-rand for capitals.

 ### Planned features

  - -randlist hash tag that just shows a random child.
 This may be more useful than having to put the -rand tags on each item you want to flash through.
- - Show percentage of hashtag items that are 'complete'.
  - Show streak of recently created items with hashtags that have been 'completed'.
 This will replicate "don't break the chain" functionality.
  - Better install/install directions?
  - Saved settings.